 None of them work.
 We’ve tried many different “all natural” tick repellents, and they just don’t work.
 We’ve tried repellents based on lemon oil, vanilla, cedar oil, and citronella oil, and yet we’ve continued to find ticks, fleas, mosquitoes, and gnats, all crawling on us or landing on us.
 We love the idea of using all-natural repellents, but when you’re out in the grasses and you see ticks crawling on your pants, you’re going to wish you brought the heavy hitters.

-What about Diatomaceous Earth?
 This won’t work with ticks.
 Diatomaceous Earth is meant to be sprinkled around campsites, tents, even around your house.
-It only repels insects that crawl over it.
+It only kills insects that crawl over it.
 Ticks don’t crawl towards your camp.
-They wait for you to come to them.
+They wait for you to come to them and grab hold of your clothing.